 For those not yet in the know, VESDA stands for “Very Early Smoke Detection Apparatus”.
-It’s an aspirating smoke detector (ASD), so as well as detecting smoke like an ordinary smoke alarm, a VESDA tests the local environment for hazardous or combustible gases.
-It does so by continuously sampling the air in your home, office or factory to provide the earliest possible warning of an impending fire or respiratory hazard.
+It’s an aspirating smoke detector (ASD), so as well as detecting smoke like an ordinary smoke alarm, a VESDA fire alarm system tests the local environment for hazardous or combustible gases.
+It does this by continuously sampling the air in your home, office or factory, in order to provide the earliest possible warning of an impending fire or respiratory hazard.

 Instead of having single smoke detection units at strategic points around the building, an ASD utilises a continuous network of pipes running through the building, which draw in and test the air.
-Dust and dirt particles are also removed during the testing process, meaning that as well as protecting you from fire, a VESDA system actively purifies your home or office environment.
+Dust and dirt particles are also removed during the testing process, meaning that as well as protecting you from fire, a VESDA system actively purifies your home or office environment, which is another great benefit.

-Does a VESDA system require ugly pipes all over the ceiling?
+Does a VESDA fire alarm system require ugly pipes all over the ceiling?

 Thankfully, no. In places where visible pipes are going to impact upon the aesthetics of a home or office, VESDA pipes can be completely hidden above a false ceiling.
 Doing so will also have no impact on their functionality.
 The real advantage of a VESDA system however, is the sheer speed with which a problem can be detected.